 Ranking all 10 goals from Bayern’s 8-2 thrashing of Barcelona in 2020

-Several members of the current Barca squad were on the pitch when they lost 8-2 to Bayern in the quarter-finals of the competition in 2019-20, though one of those men – Philippe Coutinho – was on loan at Bayern at the time.
+Several members of the current Barca squad were on the pitch when they lost 8-2 to Bayern in the quarter-finals of the competition in 2019-20, while Philippe Coutinho – now at Aston Villa – made things extra awkward by featuring against his parent club.

 It was a performance of real attacking quality from the German champions, who went on to lift the trophy that season, and either side could easily have scored more goals than they finished with.